 Parties are encouraged to seek consent orders on the papers in relation to interlocutory steps in the proceeding and setting the matter down for trial.
-Requests for consent orders are to be made to the list coordinator in accordance with Practice Note SC CL 4 Major Torts List.
+Requests for consent orders are to be made to the list coordinator in accordance with Practice Note SC CL 4 Major Torts List (First revision).

 Parties may obtain a return date for any interlocutory applications by sending the interlocutory application information form to the list coordinator.
 A return date is required before an interlocutory application may be filed.

 Directions dates are subject to change.

 Parties are reminded of the requirement to order transcript for trials and should consider the requirements for ordering transcript contained in Practice Note SC GEN 7 Transcripts in Civil Proceedings (First revision).